source-academy/general/instructor/assessment/README.md

-This XML specification is only concerned with how XML renders in cadet.
-For example, unspecified [TEXT](#text) elements may not be rendered in cadet, but may be rendered in the generated pdf files.

 Each node may have `attributes`.
 Each node has either `children` nodes or a `value`.
 There are no empty elements.

 If a property is not documented for an element, then that element does not specify that property.
 For example, a [TASK](#task) has `attributes` and `children` nodes, and no `value`; and a [READING](#reading) has a `value` and neither `attributes` nor `children`.